 Store-bought muesli bars appear to be healthy but contain an astounding amount of sugar, and in addition, there are the oats and grains which your body will also convert into blood glucose also.

 It is so easy to overdo dried fruit thinking it is the healthier option.
-Dried fruit is a concentrated source of sugar and often referred to as 'natures candy'.
+Dried fruit is a concentrated source of sugar and is often referred to as 'nature's candy'.

 Take a look at the nutrition label for oatmeal granola/muesli bars.
 Not only does each bar contain a whopping 19g sugar (that's almost 5 teaspoons), it also contains over 30 ingredients.
 Sugars are listed as brown sugar, high fructose corn syrup, sugar, glycerin, and corn syrup.